;

 Ireland

-Ireland, a highly developed country in Western Europe, continues to demonstrate significant economic resilience despite facing numerous global challenges.
+Ireland, a highly developed country in Western Europe, continues to demonstrate significant economic resilience despite global challenges.
 The country's economy is diverse, with strong sectors in technology, pharmaceuticals, financial services, and agriculture.
-Economic growth is expected to recover and strengthen in the coming years, supported by strategic investments and ongoing reforms.
+Economic growth in Ireland is expected to recover and strengthen, supported by strategic investments and ongoing economic reforms.

-Ireland's economy experienced a contraction of 3.2% in 2023, primarily due to weaknesses in specific multinational-dominated sectors.
-However, the GDP is projected to grow by 1.2% in 2024 and 3.6% in 2025.
-This rebound is driven by a recovery in consumer demand, increased investment, and a strong export performance.
-Modified domestic demand, which better reflects the underlying domestic economic activity, is expected to grow by 1.7% in 2024 and 2.4% in 2025..
+Ireland's GDP contracted by 3.2% in 2023 due to weaknesses in multinational-dominated sectors.
+However, Ireland’s GDP growth is projected at 1.2% in 2024 and 3.6% in 2025, driven by consumer demand recovery, foreign investment, and strong export performance.
+Modified domestic demand is expected to grow by 1.7% in 2024 and 2.4% in 2025, reflecting underlying domestic economic activity.

-Inflation has been easing, with headline inflation expected to decrease from 5.2% in 2023 to 1.9% in 2024 and 1.8% in 2025.
-The labor market remains robust, with the unemployment rate projected to average around 4.4% in 2024 and 2025.
-Real wage growth is anticipated to turn positive as inflation slows, supporting household incomes and consumer spending.
+Inflation in Ireland is easing, decreasing from 5.2% in 2023 to 1.9% in 2024 and 1.8% in 2025.
+The labor market remains robust, with unemployment projected at 4.4%.
+Real wage growth is expected to turn positive, supporting household incomes and consumer spending.

-Ireland's fiscal policy remains strong, with a budget surplus of 1.7% of GDP in 2023, expected to decline slightly to 1.3% in 2024.
-Public debt is projected to fall from 43.7% of GDP in 2023 to 42.5% in 2024.
-Government expenditure continues to focus on infrastructure, healthcare, and education, supporting long-term economic stability and growth.
+Ireland's fiscal policy remains strong, with a budget surplus of 1.7% of GDP in 2023, slightly declining to 1.3% in 2024.
+Public debt is projected to fall from 43.7% of GDP to 42.5%.
+Government spending focuses on infrastructure, healthcare, and education, promoting long-term economic stability and sustainable growth in Ireland.

 Top banks